 In a world of quick-fix this and drive-through that, sometimes it’s nice to slow things down.
 Toni Okamoto—creator of the popular site Plant Based on a Budget—has done just that her new book, The Super Easy Vegan Slow Cooker Cookbook.
 And lucky for us, Toni is sharing one of her favorite recipes from the cookbook here on World of Vegan!
+Crockpot tofu red curry!

 In the typical Toni Okamoto fashion, this curry is easy to make using widely accessible and affordable ingredients, many of which you’re likely to have already in your kitchen.
 So what are you waiting for?
 Go, go, go!Print

-- 1 tablespoon canola oil
+- 1 tablespoon of canola oil

-- 3 cups baby carrots, halved lengthwise
+- 3 cups of baby carrots, halved lengthwise

 - 2 medium yellow onions, diced

-- 3 teaspoons minced garlic (6 cloves)
+- 3 teaspoons of minced garlic (6 cloves)

-- 1¾ cups water
+- 1¾ cups of water

-- 1 cup canned unsweetened coconut milk
+- 1 cup of canned coconut milk, unsweetened

-- 1½ tablespoons red curry paste
+- 1½ tablespoons of red curry paste

-- 1 vegetable bouillon cube
+- 1 cube of vegetable bouillon

-- ½ teaspoon salt
+- ½ teaspoon of salt

-- Cooked rice, for serving
+- cooked rice, for serving

-- Fresh cilantro, for garnish
+- fresh cilantro, for garnish

 - In a skillet over medium-high heat, heat the oil.
 Add the tofu and brown until the edges are crisp, about 5 minutes.